|I distinctly remember scrutinizing this movie poster while waiting for|

 the safety is ON or it's NOT on?"

 - The whole point of the movie is that Riggs is the loose cannon rogue cop who doesn't follow the rules, and Murtaugh plays it safe.
 There's no arguing that the bad guys are bad guys, but the complete disregard for civil rights and due process the LAPD shows in these movies is completely out of fashion in 2016.
-Riggs is cut from the same vigilante cloth as Dirty Harry, but in our post Rodney King, post Ferguson America, Riggs looks more reckless than effective.
+Riggs is cut from the same vigilante cloth as Dirty Harry, but in our post-Rodney King, post-Ferguson America, Riggs looks more reckless than effective.
 In Lethal Weapon 2 he breaks into the house of a suspect, and later, sneaks into the South African embassy.
 Both times I thought to myself "without a search warrant, what is the point of this illegal entry?
-Even if there was no diplomatic immunity, any evidence he finds will get thrown out of any court in America!"
+Any evidence he finds will get thrown out of any court in America!"

 - Mel Gibson's "American" accent was still really terrible in these movies.

 - Michael Kamen's score is bombastic, but that's appropriate for the tone of the movie!